jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

 Refer to project scope [here](https://github.com/PowerShell/Win32-OpenSSH/wiki/Project-Scope)

+As of Nov 1st 2016, active development on Win32 fork is being done in https://github.com/PowerShell/openssh-portable.
+This repo (https://github.com/PowerShell/Win32-OpenSSH) is being maintained to keep track of releases and issues.
+Win32-OpenSSH will be deprecated once changes in PowerShell/openssh-portable are integrated back into openssh/openssh-portable.

 #### High level tasks completed
  - POSIX compliant IO wrapper on Win32 Overlapped IO: this enables Unix based OpenSSH code to work for and on Windows.
  - Visual Studio 2015 solution to build OpenSSH for Windows.